eralpsahin/Liketon-Wordpress-Plugin/README.md

 I am working on this project since the beginning of april but I had midterms and other projects, it was hanging on board for the last 2 weeks now I had the time to update.

+It is not finished, like statistics page still needs some **development**.